zenbase-ai/py-few-shots/README.md

 # Works with strings or dictionaries (for structured inputs/outputs)
 shots.add(
-    inputs=str | dict,
-    outputs=str | dict,
+    inputs: str | dict = ...,
+    outputs: str | dict = ...,
-    id=str | None # For upserts, FewShots will hash the inputs by default to generate a UUID5, or, bring your own str(ID) )
+    id: str | None = None # For upserts, FewShots will hash the inputs by default to generate a UUID5, or, bring your own str(ID)
+)

+def get_response(inputs):
     # When a user calls your app, you can use the `get` method to retrieve cached, known good examples
     shot: Shot | None = shots.get(inputs=...)
-if not shot:
+    if shot:
+        return shot.outputs

     # Get similar examples
     knn_shots = shots.list(inputs=..., limit=10) # default = 5